kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 ## Requirements

-1. Provide a set of restrictions that controls how a security context is created for pods and containers as a new, cluster-scoped, object called PodSecurityPolicy.
+1. Provide a set of restrictions that controls how a security context is created for pods and containers as a new cluster-scoped object called `PodSecurityPolicy`.
 1. User information in `user.Info` must be available to admission controllers.
 (Completed in https://github.com/GoogleCloudPlatform/kubernetes/pull/8203)
 1. Some authorizers may restrict a user’s ability to reference a service account.
 Systems requiring